zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 :::note

 To use a private Helm repository the repo must be added to Helm.
-You can add a repo to Helm with the [`helm repo add`](https://helm.sh/docs/helm/helm_repo_add/) command.
-Helm repo commands are vendored into zarf so running `zarf tools helm repo add` is another viable option.
+You can add a repo to Helm with the [`helm repo add`](https://helm.sh/docs/helm/helm_repo_add/) command or the internal `zarf tools helm repo add` command.

 :::